GoogleCloudPlatform/ai-on-gke/best-practices/hotswap.md

 2. If your workload is configured with [PriorityClass](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption/#priorityclass), the job that is configured with higher priority will preempt the low priority jobs’ capacities in the same cluster upon interruptions.

 ## Example
 In this example, we will show how to set up the workload using [Jobset](https://github.com/kubernetes-sigs/jobset) together with PriorityClass to achieve hotswap.
+Jobset is where a lot of the magic takes place.
 The training jobs are using multi-host TPU slices and [Maxtext](https://github.com/AI-Hypercomputer/maxtext) framework for illustration.

 To begin, let's set up two different Priority Classes to indicate our levels of priority.
 ```